 - To disable the system interlock, connect wire 3 on the controller input power cord to line voltage.
 The system icon will be lit on the display screen. - 2.
-Remove power from the controller. - 3.
-Remove 4 screws and take off the access cover.
+Remove power from the controller. - Remove four screws and take off the access cover.

-Locate the interlock switches on the main board.
-When the switches are in the ON position, the interlocks are considered satisfied.
+4. Locate the interlock switches on the main board.
+Move the switches to the ON position, which means the interlocks are considered satisfied.

-Switch 1 is the 24VDC Interlock (pin 19 on the Discrete I/O cable).
+Switch 1 is the 24 VDC Interlock (pin 19 on the Discrete I/O cable).
 Switch 2 is the SAFE POSITION Interlock (Pin 18 on the Discrete I/O cable).

-Symbols in A9 and A10 (see Screen Areas, page 35) on the display screen will show that these signals are satisfied.
+Symbols in A9 and A10 (see Screen Areas, page 39) on the display screen will show that these signals are satisfied.